silentgameplays/Simple-Debian-Setup/README.md

 # Go to activities menu and type NVIDIA it should give you a GUI.

-# 10) Gaming section install Steam,Lutris,Wine,DXVK with the following commands, if you did all the steps before correctly Steam should install without issues:
+# 10) Gaming section install Steam,Lutris,Wine with the following commands, if you did all the steps before correctly Steam should install without issues:

 * sudo apt install steam
-* sudo apt install wine
+* sudo apt install wine wine64
 * sudo apt install lutris

-# For Testing and Stable do the following:

-# Testing:

-* deb https://dl.winehq.org/wine-builds/debian/ distro_name main

-* sudo apt install --install-recommends winehq-stable

-# Stable:

-* deb https://dl.winehq.org/wine-builds/debian/ distro_name main

-# For Stable install Wine via software center or via command:

-* sudo apt install wine
+* sudo apt install scummvm

-# Finally,install Lutris:
-* sudo apt-get install lutris
-* sudo apt-get update
-* sudo apt-get upgrade

-# 11) (Optional) install snap:

-* sudo apt install snapd
+* sudo apt install dosbox

 # 12) Optional for streaming/recording install OBS Studio(for NVENC support some additional stuff is required)